pooltogether/v4-docs/docs/concepts/prize-distribution.md

 ## Claiming Picks

-A user can claim the winnings for picks by submitting the winning pick indices to the Draw Prize contract.
-The draw prize contract will calculate their payout.
+A user can claim the winnings for picks by submitting the winning pick indices to the Prize Distributor contract.
+The Prize Distributor contract will calculate their payout.
 However- there is a limit to the number of picks they can claim.
 This is both due to computational limitations as well as helping mitigate whales from scooping all the prizes.
 The whales have a higher chance of winning good picks, but cannot claim all of them.

 ## Summary